irahulyadav/tic-tac-toe-game/README.md

 #About
 ----------------
-This is a very, very simple Android game I made in which you can play tic-tac-toe against an AI opponent.
+This is a very simple Android game I made in which you can play tic-tac-toe against an AI opponent.

-It have three LEVEL (Normal,MEDIUM,HARD).
+It have three level (Normal,Medium,Hard).

 #Flavor :
 -------------